#Snippets

 October 30, 2022

-First of all, let’s get some terminology out of the way.
-In the wild, the terms x86, x86_64, x64, and amd64 can be used to refer to the same very common Intel-based architecture we find on most PCs and servers.
-In the same vein, the architecture used on Apple M1 processors may be referred to as ARM, ARM64, ARMv8 64, and aarch64.
-It’s kind of a mess, but don’t think too much about it.
-Just remember the names.
+First, let’s clarify some terminology.
+The terms x86, x86_64, x64, and amd64 often refer to the same common Intel-based architecture found in most PCs and servers.
+In the same vein, the architecture used in Apple M1 processors may be referred to as ARM, ARM64, ARMv8 64, or aarch64.
+It can be confusing, but these terms are often used interchangeably.

 Read more →